serhiykobyakov/Arduino_device/README.md

 So, there must be a way to distinguish the boards, which means there must be a communication protocol and some base class which implement it.
 And since I plan to make a base class - maybe it is a good idea to implement few auxiliary functions.

 ### The problems:
-1. There must be a way to distinguish the boards
+1. There must be a way to distinguish the Arduino boards connected to PC
 2. Some boards have non-native USB port and they initialize in about 2 seconds after serial communication have been established.
 The other boards are ready to work right away.
 There must be some way to deal with both types.

 ### Solutions:
 1. Each board has it's own unique ID string with which it responds to '?' query.
-2. Non-native USB boards must say 'Ready!' at the end of their setup process (or say nothing at all).
-Application which use the devices must be capable to deal with this during device's initialization process.
+2. Solution is trivial - just make the reading timeout longer than the default value.

 ### Protocol in general
 * Commands which a PC sends to Arduino have to be short (ideally it is a single character) without terminator(s).